Fort St. John, British Columbia: Education

 There are 9 public schools within the city limits, with one being a secondary school, and another 10 outside of Fort St. John that are all administered by School District 60 Peace River North.
 There is one private Christian school in Fort St. John, also administered by School District 60 Peace River North.
 Northern Lights College has a campus in Fort St. John housing the B.C.
 Centre of Training Excellence in Oil and Gas, which includes a full-sized oil rig and simulated well site.
 The 2001 Census estimated that 10% of people in Fort St. John between 20 and 64 years old graduated from a university, less than half of the 24% provincial average and 27% did not graduate from secondary school, 7% higher than the provincial average.
+A survey released in 2023 showed that the C. M. Finch School had the highest academic performance in Fort St. John, with an overall rating of 7.5 out of ten for the 2021/2022 school year and an overall rating of 7.4 out of ten in the past five years.
+The same survey showed that the Margaret Ma Murray Community School had the lowest academic performance in Fort St. John, with an overall rating of 4.2 out of ten for the 2021/2022 school year.

 Media

-The Alaska Highway News and The Northerner are published in Fort St. John.
-Local free magazine Northern Groove focuses on local music, arts, and live entertainment events in Fort St. John and area and is published monthly.
-The EnergeticCity.ca is a digital outlet focused on local news in and around Fort St. John.
+The Alaska Highway News is published in Fort St. John.
+The EnergeticCity.ca website is a digital news outlet focused on local news in and around Fort St. John; it is owned by 0914126 B.C.
+Ltd., which is controlled 100% by Adam Reaburn, owner of local radio station CKFU-FM.

-Radio stations broadcasting from Fort St. John include Move!
-98.5 FM (CHRX-FM) (Variety), Bounce 101.5 FM (CKNL-FM) (Oldies), 92.5 Sunrise FM (CIAM-FM) (Religious) and 100.1 Moose FM (CKFU-FM) (Country).
+Radio stations broadcasting from Fort St. John include 98.5 GO FM (CHRX-FM) (Adult contemporary), 101.5 FM The Goat(CKNL-FM) (Rock), 92.5 Sunrise FM (CIAM-FM) (Religious) and the aforementioned country music station 100.1 Moose FM (CKFU-FM).